ayman/textr/README.md

 In conjunction with the *Regex*, you can use this setting to say how long the bib number should be.
-Only strings of this size will be returned, if its set to the default of `0`, any size will match.
+Only strings of this size will be returned, if it's set to the default of `0`, any size will match.
 Keep in mind, if a bib is partially hidden by a runner or other interference, it won't pick up the partial number.
 So if you set this to `4` and have two runners: `1234` and `5678` and the `5` is hidden by a runner's hand, the API will find `1234` only...`678` won't be